robinweser/fela/docs/basics/Rules.md

 ## Style Object
-The objects returned by rules are called *style objects* if they conform a special shape.
+The objects returned by rules are called *style objects*, if they conform a special shape.
 Rules can only be rendered if they actually fit this shape for any given props.

 #### 1. Basic Shape
 First of all there is the basic shape which just consists of simple style declarations.<br>